aaucsd/lemp/README.md

-LEMP: Learning-Enabled Motion Planning
+🛰 LEMP: Learning-Enabled Motion Planning
 -----------------------
 **Status: Actively Updating**

-This repo is a collection of research projects for learning-enabled motion planning.
+LEMP (Learning-Enabled Motion Planning) is a light-weight framework that combines the power of machine learning with traditional motion planning techniques.
+With a focus on fast iteration, LEMP provides a rapid and agile solution solution for developing learning algorithms for motion planning tasks.

 ## Installation